Computer model locks in 49ers vs. Eagles picks, score prediction, SGP

 Familiar foes meet on Super Wild Card Weekend on Sunday, Jan.
 11, when the San Francisco 49ers visit the Philadelphia Eagles.
 The 49ers had a chance at the No. 1 seed in the conference but lost to the Seahawks in Week 18 and are now the No. 6 seed.
 The Eagles, who are defending Super Bowl champions, could've been the No. 2 seed if they won in Week 18 but chose to rest their starters instead and are now the No. 3 seed.
 The Eagles won this matchup in the playoffs in 2022 thanks in part to Brock Purdy's in-game injury, which pushed the NFL to change rules to now require teams to carry an emergency quarterback.

 Kickoff from Lincoln Financial Field in Philadelphia is set for 4:30 p.m.
 ET.
-The Eagles are 6-point favorites in the latest 49ers vs. Eagles odds on DraftKings Sportsbook, and the total comes in at 44.5.
-Saquon Barkley and Christian McCaffrey are both priced at -130 (risk $130 to win $100) for anytime touchdown scorer picks.
+The Eagles are 5.5-point favorites in the latest 49ers vs. Eagles odds on DraftKings Sportsbook, and the total comes in at 43.5.
 Before making any Eagles vs. 49ers picks of your own, you have to see the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch 49ers vs. Eagles on Sunday